A jury has found that a broker purposely failed to account for more than $240,000 given to him by investors.

 Rens told some investors that their money was "frozen" in American trading companies and others that trading was being held up because the lawyers and accountants he used in Uruguay were closed during the holiday season.

-Manning said that, instead, investors' money was flowing into Rens' bank account and he used it on personal expenses.
+Mr Manning said that, instead, investors' money was flowing into Rens' bank account, which he used on personal expenses.